Octavio Solis

-Octavio Solis (born 1958) is an American playwright and director whose plays have been produced and show theaters and small companies across the United States.
+Octavio Solis (born 1958) is an American playwright and director whose plays have been produced at theaters and small companies across the United States.
 He has written over 25 plays, including his most famous works: Lydia, Santos & Santos and Man of the Flesh.
 His works have earned numerous awards and grants.

 Life and career

 Born in El Paso, Texas, to Mexican parents, Solis started his career in theater by joining his high school, Riverside High School's (El Paso, TX) theater group when he was fourteen.
 He received a BFA at Trinity University and went on to earn his MFA at Trinity University's off-campus program at the Dallas Theatre Center.
 After college, while acting in Eric Overmyer's Native Speech in Dallas, Solis was inspired to write his own plays rather than act in them.
-In between acting and writing, he taught high school students.
+In between acting and writing, he taught high school students at Booker T. Washington School for the Performing and Visual Arts.
 He moved to San Francisco in 1989 to further his career, as he felt he was "hitting a glass ceiling" in Dallas, and felt that California would be a good place to participate in the "Mexican American experience".

 Solis uses his experiences in life to help create and shape his plays, often drawing directly from his time in El Paso, where he states that he was able to see both the first-world and the third-world from his backyard.
 In his play Lydia, which focuses on a working-class Mexican-American family and an undocumented maid who arrives in the broken home, he draws upon his own experiences as a Latino living only a mile from the Rio Grande.

 Solis was a "cultural consultant" for the Disney film Coco.
 He voices an Arrival Agent in the film and its spinoff short.